buildbot/buildbot/master/docs/manual/cfg-reporters.rst

     At the moment, irc bot can listen to build 'start' and 'finish' events.
     This parameter can be changed during run-time by sending the ``notify`` command to the bot.

+``noticeOnChannel``
+   (optional)
+   Whether to send notices rather than messages when communicating with a channel.

 ``showBlameList``
     (optional, disabled by default)
     Whether or not to display the blame list for failed builds.